lmcorbalan/voting-dapp/README.md

 # Voting DApp Test

-This test was created using [Truffle react-box](https://truffleframework.com/boxes/react)
+This example was created using [Truffle react-box](https://truffleframework.com/boxes/react)

-## In order to build and run example *LOCALLY*, run
+## In order to build and run this example *LOCALLY*, run
 1. `$ yarn install` or `npm install` depending on your preference
 2. `$ truffle develop`
 3. `truffle(develop)> compile` to create the json contract artifacts